Wilson's Heart (House): Plot

+House remains affected by memory loss due to a bus crash that has also severely injured Amber Volakis, Wilson's girlfriend.
+Amber is being treated at Princeton General Hospital, where the attending physician says she is experiencing tachycardia that can't be explained as a result of the bus crash.
+House and Wilson have her moved to Princeton-Plainsboro Hospital.
+In the ambulance, Amber's tachycardia degenerates into v-fib; Wilson demands she be put into protective hypothermia in order to buy time for a proper diagnosis.
+After further testing, Amber develops multisystem organ failure, including liver and neurological damage.

+At Wilson's urging, House agrees to undergo deep brain stimulation to recover his memories of the evening of the bus crash and thereby help diagnose Amber.
+During the stimulation, House remembers that he was at a bar, too drunk to drive home, and called Wilson for a ride, but Amber came instead.
+When she wouldn't drink with him, House stormed off and boarded a bus; Amber followed to give him his cane.

-House recalls that, during the bus ride, Amber sneezed, reached for a Kleenex, and complained that she had the flu.
-He then recalls what caused his concern; after she wiped her nose, she reached into her purse and pulled out prescription pills, which turned out to be amantadine.
-She took a heavy dose of two or three amantadine pills, right as the garbage truck plowed into the bus.
-The crash caused such extensive anatomical and physiological trauma (especially the blood loss and shock from her leg injury) that she ended up suffering from acute kidney failure.
-This damage to her kidneys made them unable to adequately filter out the amantadine, causing her to overdose and thus causing injury to her organs and all of her unexplained symptoms.
-Wilson suggests dialysis as a treatment, but House tells him that unfiltered amantadine binds to the proteins in the body; therefore, it is too late for dialysis.
-House and Wilson begin to cry, and House goes into a seizure while still connected to the deep brain stimulation equipment.
-The seizure makes the equipment shift, causing House's brain to bleed, leading to him falling into a coma.
+During the bus ride, Amber complained that she had the flu, and took a heavy dose of amantadine.
+The crash caused acute kidney injury, making her kidneys unable to adequately filter out the amantadine, which caused all of her unexplained symptoms.
+House goes into a seizure while still connected to the deep brain stimulation equipment, and falls into a coma.

-The team confirms House's diagnosis of Amber.
-With all of her organs damaged, she is unable to qualify for a heart transplant, and so there is nothing they can do to treat her, with Foreman noting that as soon as her heart degenerated into v-fib, there was nothing anyone could do.
+The team confirms House's diagnosis of Amber, but her organs are so damaged that she does not qualify for a transplant, so there is nothing they can do to treat her.
 Wilson weans Amber off anesthesia in order to spend her last moments alive with him.
 The team comes in one by one to say goodbye to Amber, and after Wilson himself says goodbye, he shuts off Amber's bypass and she dies peacefully in Wilson's arms.
-An unconscious House has a vision of Amber, who persuades him not to give up on life and die, telling him, "You can't always get what you want."
+Unconscious, House has a vision of Amber, who persuades him not to give up on life and die, telling him, "You can't always get what you want."

 Back at the hospital, Thirteen discovers she has inherited Huntington's disease, and House awakens with Cuddy at his side.
 Taub crawls into bed with his wife, Kutner watches TV alone, and Chase and Cameron meet Foreman in a restaurant.
-Wilson visits House, but the two just silently stare at each other as House awakens.
-Wilson returns home and finds the note Amber left him in their bedroom saying she went to pick up House, causing him to break down in tears.
-House lies awake in his hospital bed, staring blankly into space with a sleeping Cuddy holding his hand.
+Wilson visits House, but the two just silently stare at each other.
+Wilson returns home and finds a note Amber left him in their bedroom saying she went to pick up House, and he breaks down in tears.